visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 Source Type
 """""""""""

-The user can seed the fieldlines either as a single point or a series of points along a line.
+The user can seed the integral curves either as a single point or a series of points along a line.

 Point